tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### New order meta data

-- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`
+- `erpIssueDateTime`: Date and time the order was originally issued in your ERP system. `DateTime` has ISO 8601 local date/time format `yyyy-MM-ddThh:mm:ss`.
+See also [Standards](../../api/standards.md).
 - `erpIssuedBy`: the user email or user name as known in your ERP system who issued this order

+## Response

+Only a HTTP status code will be returned

+When the `/order-integration/order` API method returns HTTP status code 200, the order was successfully queued to be processed by Tradecloud.
+Processing takes usually less then a second, after which the order is available in the portal and is forwarded to the supplier ERP integration.